-As part of its offer, Living Well Sefton manages the Community Resilience Grant (CRG) fund which is open to local community groups and individuals for projects aimed at supporting people to improve their health and wellbeing.
+As part of its offer, Living Well Sefton manages the Community Resilience Grant (CRG) fund which is open to

 More than 100 projects have so far been funded through the grant fund addressing themes such as: